Don’t Run Away

 The lyrics are about cutting the chord, escaping toxicity, and trying to move forward.
 In retrospect, I now see it as a song about cleaning up your life, with a tune that had to be cleaned up itself, which was re-written and recorded in a time period I was focused on cleaning up my life.
 It’s a living symbol of the times.

 Lyrically, I wish I could’ve executed better on the concept of the last line (I can’t bend).
 I initially attempted to hit on the concept that constantly bending to the will of others, and not straightening out your own life, led to the circles.
-A few edits later (which I liked)…the reference now just kind of sits there alone.
-Oh well.
-Songwriting is hard.
+A few edits later (which I liked)

 I took off “I’ll Blame You.”